tonigi/un-symbol-font/Readme.md

 Solution 2.
 Bookmarklet
 =======================

 A different approach, [found here](https://everything2.com/title/Make+pages+using+the+Symbol+font+display+correctly+in+Mozilla%252FFirefox), uses a bookmarklet to replace characters in the browser's DOM.
-The code provided in this repo (unlike the one linked above) builds the full replacement table, again based on the SYMBOL.TXT table.
+To make it work, create a bookmark with the provided JS code.

-To make it work, create a bookmark with the provided JS code The JS code can be regenerated with the provided script.
+The JS code can be regenerated with the provided script.
+The code provided in this repo (unlike the one linked above) includes the full replacement table, again based on the SYMBOL.TXT table.